callstack/haul/docs/hmr/Setup.md

 For advanced projects or the ones with different structure, we provide our own HMR API, which allows you to enable HMR regardless of which navigation library you use and how you structure your code.

 This guide below is not a list of steps, but rather a set of rules and tips on how to setup HMR, since we don't know how your project looks like.
-However, if you're using one of the following naviagion libraries, please refer to associated guide:
+However, if you're using one of the following navigation libraries, please refer to associated guide:

 * [`react-navigation`](./guides/react-navigation.md)
 * [`react-native-navigation`](./guides/react-native-navigation.md)

 ------

 Haul uses `react-hot-loader` to support HMR, so the first step is to _patch_ React's `createElement` and `createFactory` functions to use `react-proxy`.
-Proxied component can be updated with a new implementation but it's state is presisted between updates.
+Proxied component can be updated with a new implementation but it's state is persisted between updates.
-In order to do that, add the following line to __the root file__ - the one that is used as an entrypoint, before any other code:
+In order to do that, add the following line to `__the root file__` - the one that is used as an entrypoint, before any other code:

 ```javascript
 import 'haul/hot/patch';